List of New Zealand Police controversies

 The following is a list of controversies involving the New Zealand Police.
-New Zealand Police is perceived to have a minimal level of institutional corruption.
+The New Zealand Police is perceived to have a minimal level of institutional corruption.

 However, throughout its history, the New Zealand Police has been the subject of a number of controversies.
 Some have been investigated by the Independent Police Conduct Authority; others have received significant publicity.

 Wrongful convictions Arthur Allan Thomas

 Arthur Allan Thomas (born 2 January 1938) is a New Zealand man who was wrongfully convicted twice of the murders of Harvey and Jeannette Crewe in June 1971.
 Following revelations that crucial evidence against him had been faked by the police, in 1979 Thomas was granted a Royal Pardon.

 In 1980, the Government ordered a Royal Commission of Inquiry into his convictions which concluded that Detective Inspector Bruce Hutton and Detective Len Johnston were responsible for planting the cartridge in the garden to incriminate Thomas.
 Thomas was subsequently awarded NZ$950,000 in compensation for his 9 years in prison and loss of earnings.

 Mike Bush, then deputy Police Commissioner, described Hutton as having "integrity beyond reproach" at his funeral in 2013.